Estimate how much life insurance and critical illness coverage you need in Singapore with our simple calculator.

-When you cater for your income, you’re not only catering for your current expenses and liabilities, but your future commitments as well.
+When you cater for your income, you’re not only catering for your current expenses and liabilities, but your future financial commitments as well.

 What about your kid’s education?
-You and/or your spouse’s retirement?
+Retirement?

 These do matter too.

-If not, you’re merely surviving.
+If not, you’d be merely surviving.

 Here are some of the financial commitments that one would typically have:

 To have sufficient coverage is to cater for them.